-State Health and Value Strategies is developing a series of products and programming intended to serve as a resource for states in planning for and beginning to “unwind” the continuous coverage requirement.
-Materials will build on federal sub-regulatory guidance, best practices from states across the country, and the input from consumer advocates to provide resources for states seeking to optimize coverage retention for consumers who remain eligible for Medicaid or who are eligible for subsidized Marketplace coverage.
+State Health and Value Strategies has developed a series of products and programming to serve as a resource for states in unwinding the continuous coverage requirement.
+Materials build on federal sub-regulatory guidance, best practices from states across the country, and input from consumer advocates to provide resources for states seeking to optimize coverage retention for consumers who remain eligible for Medicaid or who are eligible for subsidized Marketplace coverage or employer-sponsored insurance.

-- States can also strengthen eligibility and enrollment processes and implement information technology (IT) system, policy, and operational strategies to update contact information to ensure eligible enrollees are able to keep or transition to new affordable health coverage.
+States can also strengthen eligibility and enrollment processes and implement policy, and operational strategies to update contact information to ensure eligible enrollees are able to keep or transition to new affordable health coverage.

-- From February 2020 through November 2021, the median state among the 29 states with available data saw a total Medicaid enrollment growth of 23.2 percent, with the average state seeing monthly growth well above previous levels.
+From February 2020 through December 2022, the median state among the 24 states with available data for that period saw total enrollment growth of 30.6 percent, with the average state continuing to see monthly growth well above pre-pandemic levels.

-The end of the continuous coverage requirement will present the single largest health coverage transition event since the first open enrollment of the Affordable Care Act (ACA).
-Federal and state policymakers and other stakeholders will need to engage in robust planning efforts to prioritize continuity of coverage and ensure that the end of the continuous coverage requirement does not exacerbate already widespread racial and ethnic disparities in the American healthcare system.
+The end of the continuous coverage requirement presents the single largest health coverage transition event since the first open enrollment of the Affordable Care Act (ACA).
+Federal and state policymakers and other stakeholders are engaging in robust planning and implementation efforts to prioritize continuity of coverage and ensure that the end of the continuous coverage requirement does not exacerbate already widespread racial and ethnic disparities in the American healthcare system.